fbpx

 Improper installation

-• Hiring a reputable, certified, and trusted water heater installation service is the best way to nip any risks in the bud.
+- Hiring a reputable, certified, and trusted water heater installation service is the best way to nip any risks in the bud.
 They’ll be able to guide you through anything you might need to know as an owner of the unit after it’s installed, telling you what to look out for and when to call them again.
-Don’t forget, at Pink Plumbing we omit call-in fees for our customers who installed and service their water heaters with us.
+Don’t forget, at HiTech Services we omit call-in fees for our customers who installed and service their water heaters with us.

 B. Signs your water heater could explode